About me

 The Water Age is a series of three books I developed during my involvement with the Frontiers in Retreat art and ecology research project.
 The books are future fictions, adult art and writing workshops and children’s art and writing workshops – all focused on the idea that we may be living with more water in the future.
 More on these books here: Meanda Books.

-I am a member of the Alliance of Independent Authors, the Society of Authors, the Historical Writers Association, and the Historical Novel Society.
+I am a member of the Society of Authors, the Historical Writers Association, and the Historical Novel Society.

 You can follow me on Facebook on